Location Based Pay Template (FREE)

 ‣

-4. Convert to local currency
+4. Convert salaries to a local currency

-Option 2 - Pay individuals based on a location band or tier
+Option 3️⃣ - Pay individuals based on a location band or tier

 Employees receive their salary adjusted to a group of geographical areas defined by the organisation to be similar